Annals of Human Genetics

 The Annals of Human Genetics is a bimonthly peer-reviewed scientific journal covering human genetics.
 It was established in 1925 by Karl Pearson as the Annals of Eugenics, with as subtitle, Darwin's epigram "I have no Faith in anything short of actual measurement and the rule of three".
 The journal obtained its current name in 1954 to reflect changing perceptions on eugenics.

+History

 Annals of Eugenics

 Pearson edited the journal from 1925 to 1933.
 In a brief valedictory letter published at the time of his resignation, Pearson wrote that he had fallen short of his aspirations, having published only five volumes over eight years due to the limited financial resources of the Galton Laboratory.
 He reaffirmed his belief that eugenics was worthy as a subject of academic study and as a source of public policy, but warned against hastily adopting eugenic legislation, noting that the field contained too many theories weakly supported by anecdote or opinion.